swallowcamel/nancywiki/Running-Nancy-on-your-Raspberry-Pi.md

 * Memory-split: 16MB

-* Overclock: Modest 800 MHz (or just leave it at 700 MHz if your afraid of burning off your Pi)
+* Overclock: Modest 800 MHz (or just leave it at 700 MHz if you're afraid of burning off your Pi)

 * Boot to GUI: No (uses extra resources, but might still work if booting to GUI)